DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1762487898522/3828686b-8196-4dc1-bb23-00c6ebc09d75.png align="center")

 > NOTE: During the Management Network Configuration setup, I can use IPv4 or IPv6 but I CANNOT mix the 2 protocols.
 The Management Interface is the name of the NIC (Network Interface Card) that is installed in the NUC which, in my case, is eno1.
 The Hostname (FQDN) only matters if I intend to open, and host, PVE over the Internet.
-The IP Address (CIDR), as assigned by my router, is 192.168.0.50 with a subnet mask of 24 (255.255.255.0) that defines the subnet in my LAN to which this device belongs.
-The Gateway is the IP address of my router, which is 192.168.0.1, and is needed to connect the NUC to the Internet.
+The IP Address (CIDR) is 192.168.0.60/24.
+The PVE tells the router that this is the IP address it wants.
+The Gateway is the IP address of my router, which is 192.168.0.1, and is needed to connect PVE to the LAN.
 The DHCP server is found at 192.168.0.1 because my router includes the server that is responsible for assigning IP addresses.

-* After installation, the NUC will reboot.
+* After installation, the spare PC will reboot.

 * At this time, I remove the USB installation thumb drive.